 Share this Graphic On Your Site

 From north to south, the first Oregon coastal town is Astoria, sitting on the banks of the mighty Columbia River.
-Astoria has been through high times and low times, and right now it seems to have hit its stride.
-It’s still a town of captains and fishermen, but it’s also become a cultural mecca.
+Astoria has been through high times and low times, and now it seems to have hit its stride.
+It’s still a town of captains and fishermen, but it’s also a cultural mecca.
 These days, a fourth-generation fisherman is likely to be found drinking espresso with a gallery owner.
 There’s harmony between the newly arrived fine chefs and the long-time residents.
 Here, quirky characters are treasured.

-Coos Bay has sweet beaches, dunes, and a State Park with botanical gardens, perched on a cliff.
-This is a great place for adventures in nature.
+Coos Bay has sweet beaches, dunes, and a State Park with botanical gardens perched on a cliff.
+This is a perfect place for adventures in nature.
 Consider bird watching, clamming, wildlife, seals, and cycling.
 Coos Bay is the largest community on the coast, and it is the area’s commercial center.
 The downtown has been spruced up, and it’s a decent place to go antiquing and visit galleries with local art.

 Farther south is Bandon, an ideal getaway.
 Bandon has not been formed and shaped by its residents; nature has shaped this small town.
 There are unparalleled ocean views that stretch forever.
 Sunsets are extraordinary.
 Go inland, and see wild, tangled forests that run with clear streams.
 Act like a local if a storm picks up—bundle up and enjoy watching the spectacle.
 As in Coos Bay, there’s horseback riding, fishing, crabbing, and golf, but it’s more low-key here.
 When you leave town, stop at the cranberry bogs.
 They’re wonderful.